 A type of handset-based position location technology.
 To determine location, the phone takes readings from both GPS satellites and nearby cellular base stations (towers), with the help of a location server on the network.

-The location server on the network is required to tell the phone which satellites to look for, and also to perform the complex calculations that provide precise location information.
+The location server on the network is required to tell the phone which satellites to look for, and/or to help perform the complex calculations that provide the most precise location information.

 All modern phones include A-GPS or some equivalent.
 In the U.S., it is required by law so that emergency personnel can locate you when you call 911, in case you cannot explain your exact location to the dispatcher.